ynotstartups/notes/notes/automation.md

 ## Requirements

-- markdown based, more specifically based on [tech lead](./cheat-sheet-tech-lead.md), so that I just need to update the markdown file
+- markdown based, more specifically based on [cheat sheet software engineering](./cheat-sheet-software-engineering.md), so that I just need to update the markdown file